The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 In 2020, there were 49 licensed banks in Tanzania.
 Their total assets reached TZS 33 trillion in 2019; a growth of 9% from TZS 30 trillion in 2018.

-With so many banks, and a population largely unbanked, Tanzania has been recorded significant growth in the level of financial inclusion over the last decade.
+With so many banks, and a population largely unbanked, Tanzania has recorded significant growth in the level of financial inclusion over the last decade.

 Meanwhile, according to the Bank of Tanzania (BoT), overall, the banking sector remained sound and stable in terms of profitability, capital adequacy, liquidity, and asset quality.